ADACS-Australia/HWSA-2022/reference.md

 layout: reference
 ---

+## Glossary

+{:auto_ids}
+ADACS
+:   Astronomy Data And Computing Services.
+    For more info see [adacs.org.au](https://adacs.org.au/)

+ASA
+:   The Astronomical Society of Australia

+HWSA
+:   The Harley Wood School for Astronomy

 ## Git Cheatsheets for Quick Reference

 *   A printable Git cheatsheet is [available here](https://about.gitlab.com/images/press/git-cheat-sheet.pdf).
 More material is available from the [GitLab basics guides website](https://docs.gitlab.com/ee/gitlab-basics/).